reeceholland/ros2_fault_injection/README.md

 This keeps the framework understandable and testable while covering both data streams and command/control interactions.

+Injectors are discovered through `pluginlib`.
+The built-in injector types are registered in `fault_injector_plugins.xml`, and additional packages can provide their own `FaultInjectorPlugin` wrappers without editing the core factory.

 ## Supported Injectors

 | Injector type | Message type | Example input | Example output |